thinkUXca/jekyll-now/_posts/2016-10-17-vr-contd-design-considerations.md

 to accept for now.

 While our interface was quite simple, we had a number of much more complicated design decisions to make as far as our environment was concerned.
-So now to address one of the elephants in the room when it comes to VR: motion sickness.
+For more on that, it's time to address one of the elephants in the room when it comes to VR: motion sickness.

 ## Motion sickness